 Balthazar hit the line like the old Rugby boy he was.
 He shouldered men to either side, driving through, and out the other side.
 Brushing aside staff officers who sought to shield their chief, he tackled a tall, mustachioed man who had clearly been the directing force on the other side.

 They rolled over and over in the snow, pelting each other, and stuffing the cold whiteness down collars and up shirts.

 "All right!
 I yield!" the victim of this attack said at last.

 They climbed to their feet, helped up by the cheering mob of soldiers.

 Major General Robert Rodes brushed snow off his sleeves and stuffed his shirt back into his trousers.
 "My God, Balthazar, I had no idea you were so upset about that Poker game...”
 He was grinning.

 Balthazar smiled back.
 He had come to admire and like this man, so young for his rank, so upright and unpretentious."

-My sister asked that I remind of some of this material.
 This is from "Death Piled Hard."
+That is the second volume of my trilogy "Strike the Tent."
 There were several snow ball fights like this in the Army of Northern Virginia.
 They involved thousands of men.
 This one is marked as "15 December" in 1863 but it is an eternal moment.
-We had regimental snow ball fights at VMI when Iwas a cadet long ago, one battalion against the other.
+We had regimental snow ball fights at VMI when I was a cadet long ago, one battalion against the other.
 Perhaps that custom derived from the A of NV as so much else at VMI did then. pl